medaminefh/python-projects/projects/Space-Invaders/README.md

 cd projects
 ```

-- Go to the Rock-Paper-Scissors folder
+- Go to the Space-Invaders Folder

 ```
 cd Space-Invaders